Advanced Credit Guide (2021–2022)

 Credit for College Coursework

 The basic unit of credit at BU is the semester hour.
-Transferable coursework completed under a semester credit-hour system is awarded with an equal number of credit hours.
+Transferable coursework completed under a semester credit-hour system is transferred with an equal number of credit hours as awarded by the school from which you are transferring.
 Coursework completed under a quarter-hour system is converted by awarding two-thirds of the total number of quarter hours.

 High School/Dual Enrollment Credits: Any college courses used to fulfill high school graduation requirements are not eligible for credit at Boston University.
-The Dual Enrollment Verification Form must be signed and submitted by your high school counselor to verify this.
+The Dual Enrollment Verification Form must be signed and submitted by your high school counselor to verify that the coursework did not count towards your high school graduation requirements.
 The coursework must also be completed at an accredited college or university.

 For more information on Dual Enrollment Credits, see our credit policies at the Transfer of Undergraduate Credit from US Institutions policy.

-Most programs at Boston University award eight credits for test scores of 5, 6, or 7 on most higher-level International Baccalaureate examinations.
-For more information, see the IB course equivalence chart at www.bu.edu/admissions/apply/forms.
+Boston University also recognizes IB Higher Level exams may be applied to degree requirements.
+Most programs at Boston University award eight (8) credits for test scores of 5, 6, or 7 on most higher-level International Baccalaureate examinations.
+For more information, see the IB course equivalence chart.

-Boston University reserves the right to change policy regarding AP credit without advanced notice.
+Boston University reserves the right to change policy regarding advanced placement credit without advanced notice.

 Advanced Placement (AP) Exam Credit